Do you need to change nameservers and point your domain to a new WordPress hosting provider?

 If you’re not clear on the difference between WordPress.com and WordPress.org, then you should check out our WordPress comparison chart.

-We recommended that if you move away from WordPress.com to another WordPress hosting provider, then you transfer your domain to the new host.
-That way, both your domain and hosting will be managed in the same place.
+We recommend that if you move away from WordPress.com to another WordPress hosting provider, then you transfer your domain to the new host.
+That way, your domain and hosting will be managed in the same place.

 But in some situations, you won’t be able to do that.
 For example, if you recently registered your domain, then you won’t be able to transfer it for 60 days.
 In that case, you’ll need to change your nameservers on WordPress.com.